edward-shen/github-cards/README.md

 {% ghcards edward-shen github-cards %}
 ```

+## Things to know

+### Static stars and forks
+Unfortunately, by nature of jekyll, everything is static when you generate your website.
+This means your stars and forks won't update if someone else stars or forks your repo
+after you generate you site.
+The solution?
+I've created a small, pure JS script that updates every
+github card with the newest data.

 ## Planned features
-- [ ] Specify single card
+- [x] Specify single card
-- [ ] Implement get n cards from your repo
+- [x] Implement get n cards from your repo
+- [ ] Implement infinite repos
+- [ ] Clean up codebase
 - [ ] Bug fixes
+- [ ] Add small js to update stars and forks on load